-In approximately five weeks, on or around April 15, we will launch the new California FarmLink Land Portal.
+In early May we will launch the new California FarmLink Land Portal.
 It will be a faster, more powerful platform supporting your ability to make connections with other people, both landholders and landseekers, and identify land opportunities, potential tenants, or collaborators.
 The new portal will enable you to:

 • View messages sent and received to help you keep track of correspondence with landholders and/or landseekers.